EslamHussein55/Climatic-parameters/README.md

 If you have any questions for this code, please contact Eslam A. Hussein at eslamhuss34@gmail.com
-This code is wriiten and tested on python Jupyter notebook.
+This code is wriiten using python.
-Date: 19/10/2020
+Date: 17/02/2021